daryll-ko/poke-man/README.md

   Both are pretty suboptimal.
 I plan on throwing in [Floyd-Warshall](https://en.wikipedia.org/wiki/Floyd%E2%80%93Warshall_algorithm) in a future iteration to make the chasers competent, but this'll do for now.

 - It's a small thing, but I really like the progress bar.
 A few lines of JavaScript can really do neat things with CSS!

-## Plans

-- Use carousels for field selection
-- Incorporate more maze generation algorithms
-- Make the layout responsive
-- Give the chasers a bit of intelligence
-- Add more Pokémon!

 ## Reflections